-Mountain gorillas, therefore, live in dense forests and in total, they are about 1063 gorilla individuals in the wild.
+Mountain gorillas, therefore, live in dense forests and in total, there are about 1063 gorilla individuals in the wild.
 Bwindi national park alone has over 500 gorilla individuals making it host almost half of the mountain gorillas in the world and home of popular gorilla tours in Uganda.
 This is the most visited national park with four sectors having about 19 habituated gorilla families one can trek while on a gorilla safari in Uganda.

 Mountain gorillas live only in two areas.

-Mountain gorillas live in two isolated areas – Virunga massif with Mgahinga, Virunga and Volcanoes national parks and another one being the Bwindi Impenetrable national park which connects to Sarambwe nature reserve in D.R.
+Mountain gorillas live in two isolated areas – Virunga massif with Mgahinga, Virunga, and Volcanoes national parks and another one being the Bwindi Impenetrable National Park which connects to Sarambwe Nature Reserve in D.R.
 Congo.
-These are high altitude areas dotted with montane and bamboo forests.
+These are high-altitude areas dotted with montane and bamboo forests.

-They share 98% of their DNA with humans.
+Guide to Gorilla Trekking In Uganda; Gorillas share 98% of their DNA with humans.

 Another fact about mountain gorillas is that they share 98% of blood DNA with humans and this means that we humans are better than them by only 2%.
 They share the same illnesses with people like flu, cholera, and fever among others.
 That is the reason why people with such illnesses are not allowed to trek mountain gorillas since they are so susceptible to human diseases.
 In addition, they are intelligent just like humans as they can use different tools to perform different functions.